bluetooth250/GURPSGen/README.md

 In this repository I keep and work on several different generators for **_GURPS 4e_** from Steve Jackson Games'.
 Most are in various stages of not-quite-finished but some are functional, if incomplete.

 ## Legal Information
 GURPS is a trademark of Steve Jackson Games, and its rules and art are copyrighted by Steve Jackson Games.
 All rights are reserved by Steve Jackson Games.
-This game aid is the original creation of Tom Coates and is released for free distribution, and not for resale, under the permissions granted in the [Steve Jackson Games Online Policy](http://www.sjgames.com/general/online_policy.html).
+This game aid is the original creation of bluetooth250 and is released for free distribution, and not for resale, under the permissions granted in the [Steve Jackson Games Online Policy](http://www.sjgames.com/general/online_policy.html).

 While I don't know whether I am permitted to add a Creative Commons license to my work in addition to the required Steve Jackson Games legal notice, I would like anyone who looks at or modifies this sourcecode to act in the spirit of the [Attribution-NonCommercial-ShareAlike (BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/) version of the Creative Commons license.